Content control: How is harmful and useless content controlled in my computing environments?

 Transformation technologies with attribution, such as cryptographic checksums and certificates should be used to verify software and patches from commodity sources such as all software packages, disks, CDs, and patches from vendors.
 As surety levels increase, added verification processes should be used, and in medium and high surety environments, well-defined processes for acceptance of external software and hardware should be required.
 Transforms should also be used as part of the change control process to verify that alteration does not take place between inception and execution.
 This includes integrity shells, white listing, and other similar methods.
 Note that when transforms encrypt, they are problematic for other content controls such as filtering and syntax checking.

 Verification and testing processes are necessary in any medium or high consequence situation because they provide increased assurance that only authorized and properly tested original mechanisms are in place.
-They should normally be used in conjunction with sound change control and/or transofmraiton technologies with attribution to verify against unauthorized changes in operational systems.
-HArdware and software should be put though systematic verificaiton and testing processes to assure that all identifiable input sequences or classes of input sequences result in propper states and outputs.
-While it is infeasible in practice to generate complete tests in many such systems, measures of coverage should be attained and applied to undersand the extent to which surety has been attained.
+They should normally be used in conjunction with sound change control and/or transformation technologies with attribution to verify against unauthorized changes in operational systems.
+Hardware and software should be put though systematic verification and testing processes to assure that all identifiable input sequences or classes of input sequences result in proper states and outputs.
+While it is infeasible in practice to generate complete tests in many such systems, measures of coverage should be attained and applied to understand the extent to which surety has been attained.

 Structural mechanisms such as network separation, digital diodes, one-way UDB channels, and network zoning approaches limit or eliminate the flow of information between different areas and thus limit the ability of unauthorized content to enter areas.
 This is a fundamental approach that should be applied with increasing surety as risks increase.
 For enterprise production environments, at least zoning and subzoning mechanisms should be use to limit inbound content and to limit interactions between business functions and their infrastructures.